netrisai/docs/SoftGate-PRO-installation.rst

 Install the Netris Agent
 ========================
-Requires freshly installed Ubuntu Linux 18.04 and internet connectivity configured from netplan via management port
+Requires freshly installed Ubuntu Linux 18.04 and internet connectivity configured from netplan via management port.

-1. Add the SoftGate in the controller **Inventory**.
-Detailed configuration documentation is available here: :ref:`"Adding SoftGates"<topology-management-adding-softgates>`
+1. Add the SoftGate in the controller **Inventory** or **Topology** section.
+Detailed configuration documentation is available here: :ref:`"Adding SoftGates"<topology-management-adding-softgates>`.
-2. Once the SoftGate is created in the **Inventory**, click on **three vertical dots (⋮)** on the right side on the SoftGate and select the **Install Agent** option
+2. Once the SoftGate is created navigate to **Inventory** swction, click the **three vertical dots (⋮)** on the right side on the SoftGate and select the **Install Agent** option.
-3. Copy the agent install command to your clipboard and run the command on the SoftGate
+3. Copy the agent install line to your clipboard and run the command on the SoftGate as .
-4. When the installation completes, review ifupdown configuration file (it was generated based on your netplan configuration)
+4. When the installation is complete, review the ifupdown configuration file and verify that the presented configuration corresponds to what you configured during OS installation (the file is generated based on your initial netplan configuration).

 .. code-block:: shell-session

   sudo vim /etc/network/interfaces

-5. If everything seems ok, remove/comment **Gateway** line and save the file.

 .. note::